Demonology – Meaning, Doctrine, and Explanation

 Where is demonology used?

-No, other cultures also have their own beliefs about demons and spirit beings.
+No, other cultures also have their own ideas about demons and spirit beings.

-It investigates the origin, hierarchy, behavior, and significance of demons.
+It examines the origin, hierarchy, behavior, and significance of demons.

 Why is demonology so popular?